Oregon to Florida Car Shipping

 Oregon to Florida Vehicle Transport FAQs

-To prepare your vehicle for shipping from Oregon to Florida, follow these key steps:
+Preparing your vehicle for transport from Oregon to Florida is straightforward.
+Follow these simple steps:

-Remove personal items: Take out all belongings, including loose change, electronics, and documents.
-Carriers are not liable for personal property.
+Remove personal items: Take out all belongings, toll passes, and fragile items.
+Carriers typically don’t insure personal items left inside.

-Disable alarms: Turn off car alarms to prevent issues during the long journey to Florida.
+Disable alarms: Turn off car alarms to prevent issues during transit.

 For complete preparation guidelines, visit our Vehicle Shipping Tips page.
-Following these steps helps ensure your Oregon to Florida car shipment goes smoothly.
+Taking these steps ensures a smooth, worry-free transport experience across the country to Florida.

 Yes, your vehicle is fully insured during transport from Oregon to Florida.
 Every carrier in our network must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.

-Before we assign your shipment, we verify that your carrier’s insurance is active and valid.
-We also require all carriers to add Sherpa Auto Transport as a Certificate Holder on their policy.
-This gives you extra protection throughout your Oregon to Florida car shipping journey.
+Before your shipment begins, we verify that your assigned carrier’s insurance is active and valid.
+We also require all carriers to add Sherpa Auto Transport as a Certificate Holder on their policy for added protection.

-We recommend scheduling your car shipping service from Oregon to Florida at least 2-3 weeks in advance.
-However, booking earlier is always better.
+We recommend scheduling your car shipment from Oregon to Florida at least 1-2 weeks in advance.
+However, booking earlier gives you more advantages.

-- Route optimization: Carriers can group your vehicle with others heading to Florida
+- Route optimization: Carriers can bundle your vehicle with others heading to Florida, which saves you money

-If you need last-minute shipping, we can often accommodate rush orders within 3-5 days, though this may cost more and limit your options.
+If you need to ship on short notice, we can often accommodate rush orders within 3-5 days, though availability and pricing may vary.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.